How to Apply

 - Transcripts: Submit bachelor’s degree transcripts.

-- Portfolio: Submit your portfolio of creative work according to the instructions above.
+- Portfolio: Submit a portfolio of your creative work according to the instructions above.

 International Applicant Requirements